 I’ve also tried this recipe with Booja-Booja Almond and Sea Salt Caramel Chocolate Truffles – it was sensational so I recommend that also!

-4 Doves Digestive Biscuits
+- 4 Doves Digestive Biscuits

-10 Roasted Hazelnuts
+- 10 Roasted Hazelnuts

-3 TSP Coconut Oil
+- 3 TSP Coconut Oil

-3 and a ½ TSP Coconut Sugar
+- 3 and a ½ TSP Coconut Sugar

-½ TSP Maca Powder
+- ½ TSP Maca Powder

-1 Bar of Loving Earth Chocolate Bar
+- 1 Bar of Vanoffee Bar chocolate

-2. Add coconut sugar and maca and mix through
+- Add coconut sugar and maca and mix through

-3. Crush digestive biscuits and chop the nuts then add them to the coconut oil and mix
+- Crush digestive biscuits and chop the nuts then add them to the coconut oil and mix

-4. Put this mixture into a jar or glass* and press down until you have a nice thick base
+- Put this mixture into a jar or glass* and press down until you have a nice thick base

-6. Leave it in the fridge to set for a bit and then it’s ready to eat!
+- Leave it in the fridge to set for a bit and then it’s ready to eat!
 This makes one so just double, triple, quadruple the recipe for more servings.

 *It looks really pretty in a glass or jar 🙂

-Since the day Nobo came on to the scene I have yet to find another dairy free ice cream that quite hits the spot just like this one.
+Since the day Nobó came on to the scene I have yet to find another dairy-free ice cream that quite hits the spot just like this one.

 I think everyone I have ever had come over to visit me has been filled to the brim with Nobo of various sorts (with no complaints either I can assure you!).

-I add Nobo to smoothies, I eat it alone, I decorate it with mulberries (chocolate mulberries – oh my goodness…) and I eat it in ice cream sandwich form!
+I add Nobó to smoothies, I eat it alone, I decorate it with mulberries (chocolate mulberries – oh my goodness…).
+And I eat it in ice cream sandwich form!

 The cookie recipe I got from one of my favourite recipe blogs – Green Kitchen Stories.
 They have some unbelievable recipes throughout their blog, and I encourage you to have a peruse!